awsdocs/amazon-pinpoint-developer-guide/doc-source/tutorials-importing-data-create-iam-roles.md

    ```

    In the preceding example, do the following:
-   + Replace *us\-east\-1* with the Region that you use Amazon Pinpoint in\.
+   + Replace *us\-east\-1* with the AWS Region that you use Amazon Pinpoint in\.
    + Replace *123456789012* with your AWS account ID\.
    + Replace *01234567890123456789012345678901* with the Amazon Pinpoint project ID that you want to import contacts into\.
 The application ID that you specify has to exist in your Amazon Pinpoint account in the specified Region\.
 **Note**
-You can use wildcards for any of the values above\.
+You can use wildcards for any of these values\.
 Using wildcards makes this policy more flexible, but also reduces the security of the policy because it doesn't strictly conform to the principle of least privilege\.

 1. Choose **Review policy**\.